 This plan is intended to provide general guidance for the sheltering household pets during an emergency or disaster as well as a small animal shelter plan congruent to the overall AHJ Emergency Operations Plan (EOP).
-It establishes procedures for the establishment, operation, and demobilization of a Colocated Temporary Small Animal Shelter (CO-TSAS).
+It establishes procedures for the establishment, operation, and demobilization of a Non-colocated/Stand-alone Temporary Small Animal Shelter (TSAS).